 And to compound the issue, that communication is instantaneous.

 In an age where your customers have such ready access to global platforms and real-time communication about your brand, it’s imperative that you are consistently “on message.”

 And this consistency must extend from your front-line staff members, right into your board rooms and C-suite.
 If there are gaps anywhere within your communication chain, like water, it will find a way to seep through every crack.

 Look at your company and make sure everyone is using the same brand vocabulary, the same imagery, and the same communication strategy throughout the organization.

-You can’t stop it, you cannot contain it.
 There are just too many ways for the truth about your brand experience to find the light of day.

 The best way to protect your brand message is to take a holistic approach.